Sui-North/WalBox/README.md

 # WalrusBox

 A modern, secure, and decentralized file storage platform built on blockchain technology.
-WalrusBox enables users to upload, manage, and share encrypted files with seamless wallet integration using the Nautilus blockchain wallet.
+WalrusBox enables users to upload, manage, and share encrypted files with seamless wallet integration using the official Sui dApp Kit.

 ## Overview

 WalrusBox is a **Web3-enabled file management system** that combines the security of encryption with the transparency and accessibility of blockchain technology.
-Users can connect their Nautilus wallet to securely store and manage their files in a decentralized environment.
+Users can connect their Sui wallet (Sui Wallet, Nautilus, Suiet, etc.) to securely store and manage their files in a decentralized environment.

 ### Key Features